farginfirmware/fargin-firmware/pc-apps/ReadMe.md

 This folder is for software which runs on the pc.

-All of the apps in this folder run on the "native" board.
+All of the apps in this folder are built with BOARD=native